GlobalNOC/globalnoc-networkmap-panel/README.md

         },
         {
           "endpoints": [
+	    {
-            "A: endpoint2 to endpoint3 input",
+	      "name": "A: endpoint2 to endpoint3 input",
+	      "label": "label for endpoint"
+	    },
+	    {
-            "A: endpoint2 to endpoint3 output"
+	      "name": "A: endpoint2 to endpoint3 output",
+	      "label": "label for endpoint"
+	    }
           ],
           "path": [
             {